 This camp is themed around an outdoor challenge/survival theme.
 We will learn about fishing, knot tying, orienteering, canoeing and campfire cooking.
 Each day will include games and hiking.

 Scholarship applications are available upon request through the Friends of Warren County Conservation, made possible by donations.
-Call the WCCB office at (515) 961-6169.
+Contact the WCCB office at (515) 961-6169 for more information.